 In audit ‘speak’, Peter explains how you can test both the veracity and efficacy of Christian faith for yourself – by applying them to your own life.
 “Veracity” refers to the truth and accuracy of facts.
 “Efficacy” refers to its effectiveness: how well it works.

 There is little doubt in Peter’s mind that a life actively based on faith will, for example, be more purposeful and contented as a result.
-He refers to it in this website as real personal freedom.
+He often refers to it in this website as ‘real personal freedom‘.
 That freedom is available to all practising Christians.
-Whole sections of the website can guide anyone to successfully apply Christianity to their lives.
+Whole sections of the website can guide anyone, at all, to successfully apply Christianity to their lives in that way.

 2. WHAT’S IN A NAME?

 Well, “I AM” is the name that God gave for himself, when asked by Moses:

 God said to Moses, “I am who I AM.
 This is what you will say to the Israelites: I AM has sent me to you.”

 Jesus again used the term in a provocative manner to make his divinity clear, i.e. he was God incarnate.

 “I tell you the truth,” Jesus answered, “before Abraham was, I AM.”

 The Bible carries this name for God through many of its Books.
 There is no doubt that it is used in that manner intentionally under God’s leadership and influence.